-- promote GPT's diversity policy;
+- Promote GPT's diversity policy

-- promote workplace inclusion; and
+- Promote workplace inclusion, and

-- provide education, support and network events with the aim that everyone is comfortable to bring their "whole self to work".
+- Provide education, support and network events with the aim that everyone is comfortable to bring their 'whole self to work'.

 Speaking at the launch, GPT Regional General Manager and GLAD Lead Antony Keenan observed, “For many LGBTI people, throughout their lives they have to hide who they are.
 You go to great lengths to cover that up so people don’t find who your real self is.
 It’s everything from being asked, ‘What did you do on the weekend?’, to ‘How you dress?’, ‘How you talk?’.
 You have to constantly think about how you are responding and there’s a lot of energy that goes into that, but what we can do is make GPT a safe place to be who you are.
 If you come to work bringing your whole self you don’t have to use all of that energy covering who you are, which ultimately will make you more productive as well.”

-As a subcommittee of GPT’s Diversity & Inclusion Working Group, GLAD will roll-out education sessions across the Group in 2017 and has partnered with Pride in Diversity – the national not-for-profit employer support program for LGBTI workplace inclusion.
+As a subcommittee of GPT’s Diversity & Inclusion Working Group, GLAD delivered education sessions across the Group in 2017 and has partnered with Pride in Diversity – the national not-for-profit employer support program for LGBTI workplace inclusion.
 The network has also established a social and ally network designed to include LGBTI employees and their allies in making all employees feel included.